proycon/colibri/docs/source/index.rst

 	$ git clone git://github.com/proycon/colibri.git

-You need to compile the software, but in order to do so you must first install the dependency ``Timbl`` [Daelemans et al. 2010]; a tarball is obtainable from `the Timbl website <http://ilk.uvt.nl/timbl/>`_ , follow the instructions included with Timbl.
+You need to compile the software, but in order to do so you must first install the dependency ``Timbl`` [Daelemans2010]_ ; a tarball is obtainable from `the Timbl website <http://ilk.uvt.nl/timbl/>`_ , follow the instructions included with Timbl.

 In addition to the compiler (``gcc``), colibri uses ``autoconf`` and ``automake``, so make sure these are installed on your system.
 Also install the package ``autoconf-archive`` if available on your distribution.
 Colibri can now be compiled and installed::